 ❔Commonly asked questions

 Lumpia are not gluten-free as the wrappers are usually made from wheat flour.
-However, you can modified this recipe to make it gluten-free by using Vietnamese rice papers.
-They can be trickier to work with, but it should be pretty easy once you get the hang of it!
+However, you can modify this recipe to make it gluten-free by using Vietnamese rice paper.
+They can be trickier to work with, but it should be easy once you get the hang of it!

-However, you have to be careful to not let them come into contact with each other as they will stick together really easily.
+However, you must be careful not to let them come into contact with each other as they will stick together easily.
+Lumpia made with rice paper cannot be fried and can only be baked.

-Unlike egg rolls, the filling of lumpia are usually not cooked before wrapping.
-As they are on the thinner side, the filling will be cooked thoroughly after frying or baking.
+Unlike egg rolls, lumpia filling is usually not cooked before wrapping.
+The filling will be cooked thoroughly after frying or baking as they are on the thinner side.

 🍽More Asian appetizers